2025 Champions Trophy: Squads

 Each team could select a squad of fifteen players for the tournament, with additional travelling reserves also able to be named.
 England became the first team to announce their squad on 22 December 2024.
 New Zealand, Bangladesh and Afghanistan announced their squads on 12 January 2025.
 Australia and South Africa announced their squads on 13 January.
 India announced their squad on 18 January 2025.
 Pakistan announced their squad on 31 January 2025.
 The final squads for each nation was announced on 13 February 2025.
 Several teams' missed their regular players originally part of the provisional squad, as they had been replaced as a result of late withdrawals due to injuries.

 Warm-up matches

-The warm-up fixtures took place between 14–17 February in the lead-up to the main tournament.
+The warm-up fixtures took place between 14 and 17 February in the lead-up to the main tournament.
 The PCB had named three Shaheens squads for the warm-up matches against Afghanistan, South Africa and Bangladesh, respectively, along with a fixture between Afghanistan and New Zealand.